 “Laws are spider webs through which the big flies pass and the little ones get caught.”— Honore de Balzac

 Throughout the history of humankind, there have been countless atrocities committed due to the cruel and irrational impulses of tyrants in power.

 This includes barbaric ways of torturing innocent civilians during the ages of monarchy and dictatorships, the bloodshed that occurred during horrific wars and political unrest, and the destruction of the environment due to the greed of modern corporate giants.

-After all those years of callous cruelty, we are gradually evolving into a more humane and conscious civilization.
+After all those years of callous cruelty, we’re gradually evolving into a relatively humane and conscious civilization.
 Today, most people in the world have access to more rights and privileges than our ancestors ever have.
 This is all because of the sacrifices that were made by pioneers who refused to accept the status quo.
 They were determined to fight for their rights by challenging the system.